dgellerup/FastTools/README.md

 ## Setup
 1. Clone or download FastTools repository.

+2. Create fastTools environment.

+    * Anaconda Python Distrbution:
-2. Set up bioconda by following instructions at https://bioconda.github.io/
+        a.
+Set up bioconda by following instructions at https://bioconda.github.io/

-3. Create fastTools environment.
+        b.
+Use command:
-     * Use command: conda env create -f environment_<your_os>.yml
+            For Mac: conda env create -f environment_osx.yml For Win: conda env create -f environment_win.yml

             * Tentatively, this should work for OSX and Windows.

             * Alternatively, you could create your own environment, and download the following libraries manually.
-        "conda install seaborn" will take care of installing pandas, matplotlib, and seaborn for you.
+                "conda install seaborn" will install pandas, matplotlib, and seaborn for you.
-        "conda install biopython" should be the only other command needed to fulfill FastTools' requirements.
+                "conda install biopython" should fulfill FastTools' requirements.

+        c.
+If adding to an existing environment, activate your environment the use command:
+            conda env update -f=environment_<your_os>.yml

+    * Using pip and venv:
+        a. python3 -m venv env
+        b. source env/bin/activate
+        c. pip install -r requirements.txt

 4. Include fastTools in your project directory alongside your own modules or scripts.

 5. Import module.